HackUCF/plinko.horse/index.markdown

 <img src="/assets/hpcc0_group_overhead.jpg" />

-<h3 style="margin: 15px; text-align: center">The Horse Plinko Cyber Challenge (HPCC) is a cyber defense competition hosted as a joint effort between the University of Central Florida’s Collegiate Cybersecurity Competitions (C3) Team and Hack@UCF.
-It is 100% student-run and student-developed.
+<h2 style="margin: 15px; text-align: center">The Horse Plinko Cyber Challenge (HPCC) is a student-run cyber defense competition hosted at the University of Central Florida.</h2>
+<div style="margin: 15px; text-align: center">It is a joint effort between UCF's Collegiate Cybersecurity Competitions (C3) Team and Hack@UCF.
 In the hackathon spirit, the first HPCC was developed (from conception to competition day) in a little over a month.
-While the scope has increased since then, the core remains the same.</h3>
+While the scope has expanded since then, the core principles remain the same.</div>

 <div class="container">